 - Not enough Documentation

 Because Appsmith is an open-source project, you can access the framework source code on GitHub.
 Appsmith is a free-to-use framework.
 You can self-host your apps with Docker and also use their cloud service that is free to the public at writing time.

-However, if you need to build responsive admin tools, use apps on a mobile, Appsmith is not the tool for you.
+However, if you need to build responsive admin tools, use apps on a mobile, Appsmith is not the perfect admin panel builder for you.
 You also cannot define user based access permissions.
 It can be difficult to add advanced workflows or automations for frontend events.

-DronaHQ is a low-code platform that helps you create beautiful and responsive admin tools on top of an existing database or APIs very fast.
+DronaHQ is a low-code platform, and an admin panel builder that helps you create beautiful and responsive admin tools on top of an existing database or APIs very fast.
 DronaHQ guides you from building, designing, deploying, and hosting your apps.

 - Unlimited users supported in all pricing plans

 - Build solutions for web as well as mobile

 - User friendly drag-and-drop UI builder to design UIs with 100+ ready controls

 - Ready to use admin panel, CRUD app, dashboard, form templates